 - A copy of each order must be provided to the Receptionist.

-- Only 2 visitors are allowed at a time.
+- Only two visitors are allowed at a time.

 - With prior approval and by physician order only, visitation may occur at other times than regular visitation hours and will take place in the visiting area.
 Contact the therapist to schedule times outside of our usually visitation schedule.